 Study abroad in the fall.
-Accumulate recommendations from professors, advisors and/or supervisors.
+Accumulate recommendations from professors, advisors, and/or supervisors.
 Take the MCATs in spring and continue clinical, service, or research work.

-Summer: Apply to schools if you intend to begin immediately after graduation and continue clinical, research, and volunteer work.
+Junior to Senior Year Summer: Apply to schools if you intend to begin immediately after graduation and continue clinical, research, and volunteer work.

 Several study abroad programs provide the opportunity to take science courses.
 London and Puebla offer Physics I in the fall.
-Dublin and Western Australia offer upper level science courses.
+Dublin and Western Australia offer upper-level science courses.
 More programs are being added every year.
-Students in biology, SCPP, ALPP, and SCBU majors, interested in going to another program that does not offer approved science courses, may need to stay at Notre Dame for four weeks in the summer to take Physics I. A few medical schools will not allow requirements to be taken abroad, so please check potential schools to see if there are any restrictions.
+Students in biology, SCPP, ALPP, and SCBU majors interested in going to another program that does not offer approved science courses may need to stay at Notre Dame for four weeks in the summer to take Physics I. A few medical schools will not allow requirements to be taken abroad, so please check potential schools to see if there are any restrictions.